zilch/type-route/README.md

 history.goForward();
 ```

 The `history` property of a router provides direct access to the underlying history instance from the [core library](https://github.com/ReactTraining/history) which powers `type-route`.
 Most use cases won't require using this property.
-If you do need to access to it, do so with caution as certain uses may cause unexpected behavior.
+If you do need to access it, do so with caution as certain uses may cause unexpected behavior.